 It’s really important that you should find your own system for taking notes.
 It’s been proven that taking notes by hand helps you to remember the content far better than if you type directly into laptop or tablet.
 At the end of the day though, whatever system you choose, it has to work for you.
 We’re talking about how to optimise meetings here so that you can be most effective and that means you need a method that works.

 I don’t like to write a lot of detail.
 I have an own kind of shorthand and I tend to put lots of arrows to demonstrate causality and just note down some very key points.
 If I’m the first time with a particular customer then I will note down a lot more detail in a much longer form so that I have as much information as possible.
 I also like to make little 🙂 faces or 🙁 faces to show what is the mood of the meeting at different points at different stages in the discussion.
 This helps you to go back through your notes and analyse if your notes match the vibe the customer was giving off on a particular topic.

 Remember you should be able to reconstruct the whole meeting from your notes if necessary.
-So it’s worth taking very detailed notes because especially when you’re on a longer trip & meeting with a lot of customers it can be hard afterwards to discern which details you have in your head actually belonged to which partner.
-Being
+So it’s worth making sure your notes are detailed “enough” because especially when you’re on a longer trip & meeting with a lot of customers it can be hard afterwards to discern which details you have in your head actually belonged to which partner.

 12. Be focused